86Box/86Box/README.md

 In order to compile 86Box from this repository, please follow this step-by-step
 guide:
 1. Install the [MSYS2](https://www.msys2.org/) environment.
 The rest of the guide will refer to the directory that you install it to (C:\msys32 or C:\msys64 by default) as the MSYS2 root.
 2. Launch your MSYS2 environment using the `MSYS2 MinGW 32-bit` shortcut.
+If you do not want to use the shortcut, launch it with `<MSYS2 root>\mingw32.exe`.
 3. Once launched, run `pacman -Syu` in order to update the environment.
 You may need to do this twice, just follow the on-screen instructions.
 Make sure you re-run `pacman -Syu` periodically to keep the environment up-to-date.
 4. Run the following command to install all of the dependencies: `pacman -S gdb make git mingw-w64-i686-toolchain mingw-w64-i686-openal mingw-w64-i686-freetype mingw-w64-i686-SDL2 mingw-w64-i686-zlib mingw-w64-i686-libpng mingw-w64-i686-ghostscript`.
 Additionally, you will need to download the developer's pack of WinPcap [from here](https://www.winpcap.org/devel.htm), and extract it into `<MSYS2 root>\mingw32\`.
 5. Once the environment is fully updated and all dependencies are installed, `cd` into your cloned `86box\src`